Location

 Education

-Brie received her BA from The Ohio State University, where she double-majored in sociology and sexuality studies.
+Brie received her B.A. from The Ohio State University, where she double-majored in sociology and sexuality studies.

 Explore’s content is created by qualified and experienced writers and editors, bolstered by outside field experts.
 Our mission is to provide readers with well-rounded and accurate information by way of entertaining and engaging articles that deliver a diversity of content, including everything from detailed guides for exotic locales to easily accessible information on domestic travel.